University of Central Missouri

-The University of Central Missouri (UCM) is a public university in Warrensburg, Missouri.
-In 2019, enrollment was 11,229 students from 49 states and 59 countries on its 1,561-acre campus.
+The University of Central Missouri (UCM) is a public university in Warrensburg, Missouri, United States.

+In 2024, enrollment was 13,734 students from 48 states and 52 countries on its 1,561-acre campus.
 UCM offers 150 programs of study, including 10 pre-professional programs, 27 areas of teacher certification, and 37 graduate programs.

 History

 The University was founded in 1871 as Normal School No. 2 and became known as Warrensburg Teachers College.
 The name was changed to Central Missouri State Teachers College in 1919, Central Missouri State College in 1945 and Central Missouri State University in 1972.
 In 1965, the institution established a graduate school.
 In 2006, the name was changed to the University of Central Missouri.

-There are 150 majors and minors, 32 professional accreditations and 37 graduate programs.
+There are 150 majors and minors, 32 professional accreditations and 45 graduate programs.
 UCM has a high-tech, STEM-focused facility called the Missouri Innovation Campus in Lee's Summit, Missouri and provides numerous online courses and programs.

 Academics

-College of Arts, Humanities, and Social Sciences:
+The university is considered a Center for Academic Excellence in Cyber Defense.

-UCM students take College of Arts, Humanities, and Social Sciences courses that develop critical-thinking, writing, and speaking skills.
-Accreditations include National Association of Schools of Music and National Council for Social Studies.
-Departments include:
+College of Arts, Humanities, and Social Sciences departments include: